0.0

 A stained t-shirt is tossed onto an overflowing donation bin outside of a thrift store.
 The donor walks away, feeling better already.
 They just helped people in need by donating that shirt, and helped save the planet by keeping it out of the landfill… right?
 Not quite.

 The t-shirt and the rest of the clothing in the donation bin are donated or sold to a used clothing broker.
-Somewhere along the line, the t-shirt is packed into a plastic bale with roughly 200 other t-shirts, which then joins many other bales in a container.
+Somewhere along the line, the t-shirt is packed into a plastic bale with roughly 200 other t-shirts, which then joins many other bales in a shipping container.
 The broker then sells the clothing to importers in Accra, Ghana for as much as $95,000 per container.

 The t-shirt arrives at Kantamanto Market via ship, and the container it belongs to is emptied into the possession of the importer.
 The t-shirt spends some time in the bale, which is then picked up by a Kayayo—a head porter—and sold to a market vendor, who cuts open the bale.
 The tightly-packed clothing spills out, and is sorted into three or four selections: first, second, third, and fourth.